-8.5cm is the width of the pad, the base of the strap is 5cm width.
+8.5cm is the width of the pad, and the base of the strap is 5cm in width.
 Both ends of the strap feature dual holes.
 This may probably be due to heavy instruments featuring double strap buttons to have maximum security with your comfort strap.

 However, on electric guitars, you will be only able to use a single hole.
 I have tried using both by folding the end underneath the wider area, but the distance between the strap button and the bottom wouldn’t allow it.
 This is definitely for guitars/basses with double strap buttons 🙂

 On the right strap button, I prefer using the first hole as shown in the image below.
 But for the left strap button, if we follow the same approach, you actually end up with the extra length of the strap end being in touch with your left hand when you play above the 15th fret.

 The only solution is to cut this end, but I don’t think one ever would have a problem with using the 2nd hole as overall, this strap is built like a tank!

 As presented here, yes!
 Marleaux bass comfort straps can be used with electric guitars as well!

 The thick padding really works!
 This guitar is a pain in the neck (literally!) to play, with Marleux Comfort Strap, I don’t really feel the weight anymore.
 It’s a really comfortable strap and a safe/stable way to play these heavier, longer-scale length instruments.